Syllabus

 Format

-For the 2020-21 academic year, all seminars and discussions will take place online via a videoconferencing platform.
+For the 2023-24 academic year, all seminars and discussions for EU speakers will be in-person (if the conditions allow us) and for non-EU speakers will be held online via videoconferencing platform.

 Both internal and external seminars will follow the same format.
 For the internal seminars we ask the speaker to include a few slides to introduce the centre / department, and opportunities for (PhD) students, at the start of their seminar.